sinacek/agent/docs/sources/flow/reference/components/otelcol.exporter.loadbalancing.md

 Multiple `otelcol.exporter.loadbalancing` components can be specified by giving them different labels.

-Note that either a trace ID or a service name is used for the decision on which backend to use.
+The decision which backend to use depends on the trace ID or the service name.
-The actual backend load isn't taken into consideration.
-Even though this load-balancer won't do round-robin balancing of the batches, the load distribution should be very similar among backends with a standard deviation under 5% at the current configuration.
+The backend load doesn't influence the choice.
+Even though this load-balancer won't do round-robin balancing of the batches, the load distribution should be very similar among backends, with a standard deviation under 5% at the current configuration.

-`otelcol.exporter.loadbalancing` is especially useful for backends configured with tail-based samplers which make a decision based on the view of the full trace.
+`otelcol.exporter.loadbalancing` is especially useful for backends configured with tail-based samplers which choose a backend based on the view of the full trace.

+When a list of backends is updated, some of the signals will be rerouted to different backends.
+Around R/N of the "routes" will be rerouted differently, where:

+* A "route" is either a trace ID or a service name mapped to a certain backend.
+* "R" is the total number of routes.
-When a list of backends is updated, around `1/n` of the space will be changed, so that the same trace ID might be directed to a different backend, where `n` is the number of backends.
-This should be stable enough for most cases, and the higher the number of backends, the less disruption it should cause.
+* "N" is the total number of backends.

+This should be stable enough for most cases, and the larger the number of backends, the less disruption it should cause.

 ## Usage